dev-onenetworkecommerce/aia/readme.md

 - Bootstrap
 - Rico Sta.
 Cruz

-**June** should never be used outside of officially endorsed ONE products or without explicit permission.
+**aia** should never be used outside of officially endorsed ONE products or without explicit permission.